Mourning Gecko (Lepidodactylus lugubris)

 Like many other gecko species, mourning geckos “fire up/down,” varying in color from brown to light tan, respectively.
 Discerning markings include a stripe from nostril to ear on both sides, light cream belly, and a zigzag or chevron-like dark pattern on their backs.

-Mourning geckos are nocturnal, meaning they are most active at night.
-Most activity at night is either socializing with other geckos in the colony, hunting, or eating.
+Mourning geckos are cathemeral, meaning they are irregularly active during both the day and night.
+They are primarily active at night, when they socialize with other geckos in the colony, hunt, and eat.
 In the wild, mourning geckos enjoy an omnivorous diet of nectar, fruit, fruit flies, and other small insects.

 Mourning geckos are known for a very special characteristic: the entire species is female!
 How can this be?
 Parthenogenesis.
 Parthenogenesis is a type of asexual reproduction, which means they don’t need males to reproduce.
 Offspring, then, are essentially clones of their mothers.
 This adaptation is likely one of the reasons why mourning geckos have such a large native range.